-The College Expectations outlines the College ethos of an engaging, positive learning environment and a respectful and caring community.
+The College Expectations outlines the college ethos of an engaging, positive learning environment and a respectful and caring community.

 - Students ensure they achieve their personal learning goals while enriching an environment that is productive and safe. - Students engage in their education and training to the best of their abilities across all settings.
-They complete their assessments and training by due dates and are encouraged to seek the support of our College staff as needed. - Students participate in and contribute to College events and represent the College in the wider community.
-They celebrate their own success and those of other students and staff. - Students grow and learn in a safe environment that they are the key contributors to.
-They value courteous and respectful behaviour towards their peers, staff, and College facilities.
+They complete their assessments and training by due dates and are encouraged to seek the support of our college staff as needed. - Students participate in and contribute to college events and represent the college in the wider community.
+They celebrate their own successes and those of other students and staff. - Students grow and learn in a safe environment to which they are key contributors.
+They value courteous and respectful behaviour towards their peers, staff, and college facilities.

-By enrolling at the College, all students agree to uphold the College Code of Conduct.
+By enrolling at the college, all students agree to uphold the College Code of Conduct.